- Is Speed Adviser likely to distract the driver?

 The app does not require a driver to interact with it in any way while driving a vehicle.
 Your phone must be secured in a commercially manufactured mounting and be mounted as intended by the manufacturer.

-No. Under NSW Road Rules, learner drivers and provisional (P1 and P2) drivers must not use any function of a smartphone when operating a vehicle, which includes the use of Speed Adviser.
+No. Under NSW Road Rules, learner drivers and provisional (P1 and P2) drivers must not use any function of a smartphone when operating a vehicle, including Speed Adviser.
 Drivers need to Know the rules on mobile phone use.

 No. The app does not record a driver's location, position or the speed of their vehicle.

-No. We conduct our own internal testing to ensure the app won't cause problems with your phone.
+No. Transport for NSW conducts its own internal testing to ensure the app won't cause problems with your phone.

 The app relies on two functions to provide reliable speed zone information; the speed zone map database, which is embedded in the app, and the phone's built-in GPS feature which is used to determine the location of the phone.
 The changing nature of speed zones means that sometimes the speed zone data in your phone may not be up-to-date.
 We release speed zone updates about every six months.

-If you notice an error with a speed zone while using the app, or a problem with the app, please email us the details at SpeedlinkSupport@transport.nsw.gov.au after you have reached your destination.
+If you notice an error with a speed zone while using the app, please email us at SpeedlinkSupport@transport.nsw.gov.au when you have reached your destination.

 No. Speed Adviser is not a navigational device.
 It is a driver's aid, with the specific function of helping drivers adhere to the speed limit.
 There are many commercial providers of navigational apps, some of which are free.
 Transport for NSW does not intend to integrate navigational capabilities into the Speed Adviser app.

-The app was conceived as a way to tap into the large number of smartphones currently in use throughout Australia, to deliver road safety benefits.
+The app was created to deliver road safety benefits by capitalising on the growing popularity of smartphones.
 Some traditional GPS navigational devices include functions similar to Speed Adviser, but they are not necessarily made for road safety purposes.
 Also, unlike navigational devices, Speed Adviser knows the operating times of every school zone in NSW as well as temporary ‘winter’ speed zones in the NSW Snowy Mountains region.

 Under no circumstances does the information provided by Speed Adviser override the signposted speed limit for any speed zone.
 Transport for NSW tries to ensure that the app is as accurate and reliable as possible, but drivers should always adhere to the signposted speed limit.

-No. Speed Adviser will not know if roadworks are being conducted.
-It will not display any temporary roadworks speed limits.
+No. Speed Adviser will not display any temporary roadwork speed limits.
 The app does not have a live update function.
-Drivers should always adhere to the signposted speed limit, including those at roadworks sites.
+Drivers should always adhere to the signposted speed limit at roadwork sites.

-When travelling through an area with variable speed limits, the app will announce the presence of the variable speed zone but it will only show the maximum speed limit for that section of road.
-In variable speed zones, drivers must comply with the signposted speed limits, as these will be enforced by police.
+When travelling through an area with variable speed limits, the app will announce the presence of the variable speed zone, but it will only show the maximum speed limit for that area.
+In these zones, it is important to follow the signposted speed limits, as these will be enforced by police.

 Yes.
 The app knows the times of each NSW school speed zone.
-It includes a two-year calendar of gazetted school holidays.
-The app provides an audible announcement when entering and leaving active school zones.
-The app also knows those school zones that have extended or different operating times.
-While the app aims to provide accurate school zone information, drivers should always adhere to the school’s signposted speed limit.
+It provides an audible announcement when entering and leaving active school zones.
+The app also knows which school zones have extended or different operating times.
+While the app aims to provide accurate school zone information, drivers should always adhere to the signposted speed limit.

 - Tap on the Alerts icon on the main screen of the app.